leam-tech/frappe_graphql/README.md

 This is a good place to attach the resolvers for the custom SDLs defined via `graphql_sdl_dir`
 <hr/>

+## Helper wrappers
-## Exception Handling in Resolvers
+- Exception Handling in Resolvers.
 We provide a utility resolver wrapper function which could be used to return your expected exceptions as user errors.
 You can read more about it [here](./docs/resolvers_and_exceptions.md).
+- Role Permissions for Resolver.
+We provide another utility resolver wrapper function which could be used to verify the logged in User has the roles specified.
+You can read more about it [here](./docs/resolver_role_permissions.md)
 <hr/>

 ## Examples